Next Generation Repositories

 • Case Study: Psicológica Overlay Journal Workflow

-COAR’s October 2022 interview of Psicológica journal lead Pandelis Perakakis includes a step-by-step breakdown of that journal’s low-cost, replicable editorial workflow.
 Psicológica is a ‘do it yourself’ overlay journal with content hosted on the Spanish National Repository, Digital.CSIC.
 The Spanish Society for Experimental Psychology moved their journal, Psicológica, from a traditional model to an overlay journal model.
-The editors and board of…
+The editors and board of the journal are committed to a sustainable path for open scholarship and the overlay model reduced the cost of running

 Read more